Important dates and advice to help small businesses prepare for EOFY

 Posted on: 31 Jul 2024 at 10:28 pm

-The use of intuitive accounting software and cloud storage services like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz - could save businesses time.
+Utilizing intuitive accounting software and cloud storage such as Google Drive or Dropbox – as well as tenancy management software such as myRent.co.nz can save businesses time.

-Smaller businesses, such as restaurants or retail stores It’s particularly important to track stock levels as the time for the end of the fiscal year looms.
+Smaller companies, like restaurants and retailers it is crucial to keep track of stock levels as the time for the end of the fiscal year is near.

-If you go to your accountant but aren’t able to recall your stock levels from a couple of months ago and you’re having trouble remembering, it’s a problem.
+If you visit your accountant but aren’t able to recall your stock levels from just a few months ago it can cause problems.

 This change will affect a lot of small-scale enterprises.